lgy2000/Utilities/Kindle_Operation/kindle_notes_html_to_md_README.md

 Roam seems to be in decline; you may wish to explore alternatives, such as [Obsidian](https://obsidian.md/).

+# Optional functions

+    -nl, --no-location    Do not include the source location of each note/highlight -c, --clipboard       Export .md directly to the clipboard instead of file -y, --override        Override .md file if one already exists -o OUTPUT, --output   A file to which save the Markdown document

 ## Copying the output directly to the clipboard